vegabook/bbuffy/README.md

 $$\textcolor{JungleGreen}{\rule{120cm}{0.5mm}}$$

+## Status
+_This is an alpha work in progress_
+* `historicalDataRequest` is working
+* `subscribe` / `unsubscribe` is working via a threaded async class that does not take over your REPL.

+## Description
+Bloomberg provides native APIs for Python, Java, C#, and C++.
+This project aims to provide a Python-based gRPC server that can be used by any gRPC-capable programming language to access the Bloomberg V3 API.
+This project also allows access to the API from any operating system, including Linux and Mac, by running the server in a Windows VM, or by running WSL.
+Supports:
+* Bloomberg Terminal API.
+* Historica APIs (`//refdata`) for ticks, bars, and daily closes.
+* Streaming APIs (`//mktdata`, `//mktbar` services).
+Subscribe to data, Excel-style, with push updates.
+* Most common session options.
+* Protocol buffer `.proto` files usable by any programming language that has a gRPC implementation.
+Does not currently support:
+* Bloomberg's Bpipe product, which requires the authentication subsystem to be implemented.

 ## Quickstart
-Recall that Bloomberg API is only available from Windows, so the server must be run from Windows.
-Also, you cannot move data off machine, according to the Bloomberg API terms.
-So at least one of the clients (Windows, Linux, Mac) or the server (Windows only) must be in a VM.
+The Bloomberg API is only available from Windows, so the server must be run from Windows.
+You cannot move data off machine, according to the Bloomberg API terms.
+Therefore if you're using this code from a Mac or Linux, you will need to ensure all operating systems are VM'd on the same machine.

 #### Server
 1. In a Microsoft Windows shell, Clone this repo and `cd gRPC`.